 Foodworks (Food Facts, and Fads) is an eclectic collection of topics about how our health, environment and culture are affected by the foods we choose.
 Some topics may be controversial but the key is to look at the available evidence from both sides.
-I am a semi- retired college professor who taught graduate and undergraduate nutrition classes as well as courses in biology and microbiology.
+I am a semi- retired college professor who taught graduate and undergraduate nutrition classes as well as courses in biology, infectious disease, and microbiology.
 I graduated from Miami University (Ohio) with a BS degree in nutrition science, obtained a Master’s degree in biology from Rivier University and a PhD degree in nutrition science with a minor in biology from Texas Womans’ University.
 I am also a registered dietitian nutritionist (RDN).

 My goal is not to tell you what to eat but instead, present thought-provoking information on the foods choices we have so that you can make your own informed diet decisions.